 When you are eligible for Medicare, Social Security deducts an additional $100+ monthly from your already diminutive check.
 When you use Medicare be prepared to pay 20% of the bill because Medicare pays only 80%.

 But, no worries.
-You can always buy a supplemental insurance plan to cover the 20%, and it will only cost you around $125 more monthly.
+You can always buy a supplemental insurance plan to cover the 20%, but it will cost you around $125 or more monthly.

 You will probably want to get a prescription card to cover your medications.
 Mine was issued through Medicare and has a $380 deductible for certain drugs.
-I found out that I will be paying retail for the drugs needed to get and keep me well until I have paid the deductible.
+Generic drugs for common ailments are zero pay, but I will be paying retail for the more expensive drugs I need until I have paid the deductible.
 After that is satisfied, I can purchase those drugs at 40% retail.

 That brings us to the skyrocketing cost of drugs.
 One drug I need is $1,000.
 So if I get my $380 deductible paid, I will pay $600 with my prescription insurance.